SAP-archive/teched2020-ANA363/exercises/ex1/README.md

 ### Step 45

-In the Transform Log panel, you can toggle back and forth between the transforms made on the entire dataset and those made on just a particular column, by selecting the icons in the blue bar at the top of the pane.In the Dataset Transform Log, we can see (and delete) all transforms done on the dataset, regardless of column.
+In the Transform Log panel, you can toggle back and forth between the transforms made on the entire dataset and those made on just a particular column, by selecting the icons in the blue bar at the top of the pane.

+In the Dataset Transform Log, we can see (and delete) all transforms done on the dataset, regardless of column.

 ![][image-45]
 ### Step 46